munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 This is the home stretch.
 At this point, the chapter is almost in its final form.
 For this last pass, what I'm looking for is mistakes and rhythm.

 I read the entire chapter *out loud*.
 I can't stress enough how helpful it is.
 You can read something ten times and think it's fine but the first time you run it through your lips you'll find all of the wrinkles.
 This fixes awkward repetition and bad cadence.
-If the prose *reads* naturally and easily, that's not because I *wrote* it naturallly and easily.
+If the prose *reads* naturally and easily, that's not because it was easy and natural to *write*.
 It's because I edited the hell out of it.

 ### 6. Illustrations

 The last thing I do is draw a few illustrations for the chapter.
 I think visuals are *hugely* important for making abstract concepts concrete in the user's mind.

 I spent a lot of time trying to figure out how I wanted to illustrate the book.
 I'd done a few illustrations in Photoshop, but didn't like how the text looked pixellated.
-It also made at a real pain to change the design of the site, and looked terrible when retina displays came on the scene.
+It also made it a real pain to change the design of the site, and looked terrible when retina displays came on the scene.

-I thought about doing something like SVG, but that seemed like a huge time sink to get the level of quality I wanted.
+I thought about using SVG, but that seemed like a huge time sink to get the level of quality I wanted.
 Eventually, I hit upon the idea of going in the *other* direction.
 I decided to hand-draw and scan the illustrations.
 I could scan them at a high enough resolution to look sharp on a retina screen.
 More importantly, their *intentional* imperfection would help turn off the OCD part of my brain that would be unsatisfied with anything less than perfect [Edward Tufte](http://www.edwardtufte.com/tufte/)-quality diagrams.

 <figure>
   <img class="framed" src="/image/2014/04/illustrations.jpg">